Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Personal Health:

 Individuals with pre-existing health conditions should consult a healthcare professional before taking the Inca Trail trek.
-The physical demands, altitude, and environmental factors may impact certain health conditions.
+Physical demands, altitude, and environmental factors may affect certain health conditions.

 Porter Assistance: